John Brennan Crutchley: Arrest, discovery and investigation

-On the evening of November 22, 1985, in Malabar, Florida, a nude teenaged girl later identified as 19-year-old Laura Murphy, handcuffed at both feet and ankles, was found crawling along the side of the road.
+On the evening of November 22, 1985, in Malabar, Florida, a nude woman later identified as 19-year-old Laura Murphy, handcuffed at both feet and ankles, was found crawling along the side of the road.
 She had been passed by several trucks before a motorist stopped to help her.
 She begged the motorist to not take her back "to that house"; when he asked where, she told him to remember a certain house.
 He noted the location, took her home, and called for police and an ambulance.

 The hospital determined that the victim was missing between 40 and 45 percent of her blood and had ligature marks on her neck.
 She had been hitchhiking the day before on November 21 and she claimed that Crutchley had picked her up and was willing to take her to where she needed to go, which was the nearby city of Melbourne, Florida, but said he had to stop off at home first to pick up the notebook he claimed he needed for work.
 Once in his driveway, Crutchley invited her in but she refused, at which time he tied a ligature around the teenager's neck, choked her into unconsciousness, and dragged her into his house.
 Then, he removed all of the young woman's clothing and strapped her to the counter in his kitchen.
 Murphy awoke to find that she was tied to the kitchen countertop, arms and legs immobilized.
 A video camera had been set up, along with lights, presumably so that he could watch the footage later to relive the attack.
 Crutchley then raped her and inserted needles into her arm and wrist and carefully extracted blood and began to drink it, telling her that he was a vampire.
 Afterward, he handcuffed her and put her in the bathtub, returning later for another round of sexual assault and blood extraction.

 The following morning, after a third round, Crutchley handcuffed Murphy and left her in the bathroom, saying that he would be back later for further assaults, and that if she tried to escape in the interim, his brother would come and kill her.
 It was after Crutchley had left the house that she was able to push out of the bathroom window and crawl to the road.
 A haematologist later stated that she would have died of blood loss within twelve hours if she had not been able to get help.
 Murphy was initially too traumatised to file charges against Crutchley, but a rape counsellor was eventually able to persuade her to do so by explaining that if Crutchley was found guilty, it would help stop him from being able to harm more victims.